andreakb/parallel-lines-workshop/tools/bash-across-OS.md

 ![alt text](https://github.com/andreakb/parallel-lines-workshop/raw/master/src/images/Mac-Terminal-icon.png "terminal")

+You will probably need to download something called [Xcode command line tools](https://itunes.apple.com/us/app/xcode/id497799835) to run a lot of of commonly used tools and useful commands that are usually part of of default linux installations.

+Check if the tools are already installed by typing `xcode-select -p` into your terminal.
+If you see something like: `/Applications/Xcode.app/Contents/Developer`, then the full package is already installed.

+If not, you'll need to install the tools.
+To do this, type the command `xcode-select --install` into your terminal.
+This will cause a software update window to popup, prompting you to install the Xcode command line tools.
+Click Install.
+After the the installation completes, type `xcode-select -p` into your terminal again to check that the command line tools installed.
+To make extra sure, type something like `gcc --version` into your terminal. gcc is one of the tools that are installed with the command line tool package, so this command should return version information about gcc.

 ## Virtual Machines

 Virtual Machines (VMs) allow you to run any operation system you want on your computer.
 Working in the government, running my favorite linux distro in a program called VMWare is my prefered way to work.
 Also, the VM uses Network settings